-The offeree board circular should include the following information:-
+Except with the consent of the Executive, the offeree board circular should include the following information:-

 Views of offeree board

 1. The names of the directors of the offeree company and whether they recommend that the shareholders should accept or reject the offer, or a statement that the directors are unable to make a recommendation (with reasons for the recommendation or for making no recommendation).
 A copy of the written advice of the offeree company's financial advisers must also be given.